 Thanks to Judy Nichols for helping us improve our research on Knockemstiff!
 Her grandfather, World War I veteran Fred Darling, reportedly grew up there & is buried in Three Locks Cemetery in Franklin Township, Ross Co. about 15 miles east of town.

 Tucson, OH (Charleston) - (mid 1800s - present farming & mill town with little growth)

 Classification: semi - ghost town

-Location: Harrison Township, Ross County - On Charleston Pike (County Highway 222) at the intersection of Piney Creek Rd.
+Location: Harrison Township, Ross County - On Charleston Pike (County Hwy 222) at the intersection of Piney Creek Rd

 Most of the original settlers were buried in Mt.
 Carmel Methodist Cemetery, about 4 miles south of town on Charleston Pike near the intersection of Walnut Creek Rd.
-Some of the other residents were buried in Charleston Cemetery next to the Charleston Church of the Bretheren north of town on Dunkard Hill Rd.
-There's also several old & abandoned buildings near where the center of town was.
+Some other residents were buried in Charleston Cemetery next to Charleston Church of the Bretheren, north of town on Dunkard Hill Rd.
+There are also several old & abandoned buildings near where the center of town was.